Our Mission

 Integrity

 We are transparent about our funding sources and all expenses.
 We use the #1 industry leader, QuickBooks, for our financial tracking system.
-We use an outside CPA firm to audit us yearly.
+We utilize an outside CPA firm for our tax and legal compliance needs.

 Respect

-Distressed families are a result of their environment and need support to help themselves improve their condition without judgement.
+Distressed families are a result of their environment and need support to help themselves improve their condition without judgment.